ark-lang/ark-docs/structures.md

 v.y = 32;
 ```

-Since a `type` is a statement, it must end with a semi-colon.
+Since a Named Type is a declaration, it must end with a semi-colon.

 ## Using Default Structure Values
 ### Default Expression